How to create a dashboard wireframe

 How do I make a dashboard wireframe in Moqups?

-It’s free!
-There’s no credit card required, and you can start creating a dashboard in minutes.
+It’s free to sign up to Moqups.
+There’s no credit card required, and you can start building your dashboard in minutes!

 Start from a blank page, from one of our own admin dashboard templates, or build over a screenshot from an existing UI.
 Use our stencil and icon libraries to add the basic elements of your layout, including titles, charts, graphs, tables, sidebars and navigation.